monirz/conget/README.md

 $ make test
 ```

-**Installing or running it without Go**
+###Installing or running it without Go

-Clone the repo or just get the `conget` file and run it like this `./conget` or if you want to run it as global command just move the file to your `/usr/local/bin`.
+Binary file of latest build is pushed in the bin/ directory, download the file according to your OS and run the command `./conget`

 ## Usage